KULeuven-Diepenbeek/appdev-course/content/android/activities.md

 Create a second layout XML file by right-clicking on the `res` folder (or layout), select New -- Layout Resource File, and name it `activity_welcome`.
 You're given the option to change the root element, but another `ConstraintLayout` is fine, since we're now familiar with the basics of element placing in that particular layout.
 Go to the design editor and pull in a nice welcome text and a sample image that corresponds to the user's avatar.
 When you're done with that, create the corresponding controller class called `WelcomeActivity`.

 Next, we need a piece of code to change the activity to the new one, provided the password is correct.
-That's done using an **Intent**, of which we'll see more in the next chapter.
+That's done using an **Intent**, of which we'll see [more in the coming chapter](/android/intents).
 An intent is a way to pass messages from one activity to another, but also to tell one activity it should transition to the other:

 ```kt
 val intent = Intent(this, MyNewActivity::class.java)